‘Celebrity Big Brother:’ Tom Green Thinks He’ll Receive Apologies From Houseguests

 — Mel Brown (@melbrown0) February 9, 2019

-Will Tom receive an apology from Tamar when he leaves the house?
-Probably not, but he can weigh in on Wednesday when he will help determine who wins CBB.
-The comedian has commented that he is rooting for Lolo and Kandi Burruss, as well as Dina Lohan who remained loyal to him and Kato in the game.
+It’s unlikely that Tom will receive an apology from Tamar, but he can weigh in on Wednesday when he will help determine who wins CBB.
+The comedian has commented that he is rooting for Lolo Jones and Kandi Burruss, as well as Dina Lohan, who remained loyal to him and Kato in the game.
 Three more houseguests will be booted on Wednesday night before all the evicted houseguests place their votes.

 The next episode of Celebrity Big Brother airs Monday night at 9 p.m.
 EST. The live two-hour finale airs Wednesday night at 9 p.m.
 EST.